-Response: As on March 31, 2022, there are no show cause/legal notices received from CPCB/SPCB which are pending/unresolved.
+Response: As on March 31, 2022, there are no show cause/ legal notices received from CPCB/SPCB which are pending/unresolved.

-Principle 7: Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner
+Principle 7: Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner a) Automotive Component Manufacturer Association of the India (ACMA)

-Is your Company a member of any trade and chamber or association?
+1. Is your Company a member of any trade and chamber or association?
 If Yes, Name only those major ones that your business deals with: